-45 As amended by BSP Circular No. 1076 dated 18 February 2020
+49 As amended by BSP Circular No. 1076 dated 18 February 2020

-- Blg.
-22 (Anti-Bouncing Check Law), violation of R.A.
-No. 3019 (Anti-Graft and Corrupt Practices Act), violation of R.A.
-No. 9150, as amended (Anti-Money Laundering Act), and prohibited acts and transactions under Section 7 of R.A.
-No. 6713 (Code of Conduct and Ethical Standards for Public Officials and Employees); - 2) Persons who have been convicted by final judgment of a court for offenses which involves moral turpitude, or for offenses which they were sentenced to serve a term of imprisonment of more than six (6) years; - 3) Persons who have been convicted by final judgment of a court or other tribunal for violation of securities and banking laws, rules and regulations; - 4) Persons who have been convicted by final judgment for cases filed against them for offenses under R.A.
-No. 3591, as amended (PDIC Charter); - 5) Persons who have been judicially declared with finality as insolvent, spendthrift or incapacitated to contract; - 6) Persons who were found to be culpable for the bank's closure, as determined by the Monetary Board; - 7) Persons found by the Monetary Board to be administratively liable for violation of laws, rules and regulations implemented by the Bangko Sentral, where a penalty of removal from office is imposed, and which resolution of the Monetary Board has become final and executory; and - 8) Persons found liable by any government agency/corporation, including government financial institution, for violation of any law, rule or regulation involving dishonesty, misconduct, or any other grave or less grave offense classified under the Revised Administrative Code or Civil Service rules that adversely affects their fitness and propriety as directors/officers, and which finding of said government institution has become final and executory.
+- 3) Persons who have been convicted by final judgment of a court or other tribunal for violation of securities and banking laws, rules and regulations; - 4) Persons who have been convicted by final judgment for cases filed against them for offenses under R.A.
+No. 3591, as amended (PDIC Charter); - 5) Persons who have been judicially declared with finality as insolvent, spendthrift or incapacitated to contract; - Persons who were found to be culpable for the bank's closure, as determined by the Monetary Board; - Persons found by the Monetary Board to be administratively liable for violation of laws, rules and regulations implemented by the Bangko Sentral, where a penalty of removal from office is imposed, and which resolution of the Monetary Board has become final and executory; and - 8) Persons found liable by any government agency/corporation, including government financial institution, for violation of any law, rule or regulation involving dishonesty, misconduct, or any other grave or less grave offense classified under the Revised Administrative Code or Civil Service rules that adversely affects their fitness and propriety as directors/officers, and which finding of said government institution has become final and executory.